c0mmando/Hack-Liberty-Resources/README.md

 - [AnarSec](https://www.anarsec.guide/) - tech guides for anarchists
 - [Anonymous Land](https://www.anonymousland.org) - a community dedicated to providing anonymity enhancing guides and services
 - [Anonymous Planet](https://anonymousplanet.org/) - a community contributed online guide to anonymity written for activists, journalists, scientists, lawyers, whistle-blowers, and good people being oppressed, censored, harassed anywhere
+- [Cryptome](https://cryptome.org/) - cryptome welcomes documents for publication that are prohibited by governments worldwide, in particular material on freedom of expression, privacy, cryptology, dual-use technologies, national security, intelligence, and secret governance—open, secret and classified documents—but not limited to those
 - [Electronic Frontier Foundation](https://www.eff.org) - the leading nonprofit organization defending civil liberties in the digital world.
 Founded in 1990, EFF champions user privacy, free expression, and innovation through impact litigation, policy analysis, grassroots activism, and technology development.
 EFF's mission is to ensure that technology supports freedom, justice, and innovation for all people of the world.
+- [Paralelní Polis](https://www.paralelnipolis.cz/en/) - paralelní polis is a one-­of-­a-­kind nonprofit organization founded by members of a contemporary-­art group ztohoven. the mission of paralelní polis is to provide the technology and education people need to participate in an independent society and protect their individual freedom. the vision of paralelní polis is a world where people have the opportunity to disengage from the state and live in a free society
 - [Privacy Guides](https://www.privacyguides.org/) - a non-profit, socially motivated website that provides information for protecting your data security and privacy
 - [Tor Project](https://www.torproject.org/) - fights every day for everyone to have private access to an uncensored internet, and Tor has become the world's strongest tool for privacy and freedom online
 - [Veilid](https://veilid.com/) - framework that allows anyone to build a distributed, private app.
 Veilid gives users the privacy to opt out of data collection and online tracking.
 Veilid is being built with user experience, privacy, and safety as our top priorities.
 It is open source and available to everyone to use and build upon
+- [WikiLeaks](https://wikileaks.org/) - wikiLeaks specializes in the analysis and publication of large datasets of censored or otherwise restricted official materials involving war, spying and corruption.
+It has so far published more than 10 million documents and associated analyses

 ---
 ## **Cryptocurrency Resources**